-As you walk up towards the old Apacheland Barn, also known as the Audie Murphy Barn in memory of the famous war hero and actor, veer slightly to right to visit the Blacksmith shop, where Jon the “Cowboy Blacksmith” will show you how to make “prairie rings” and regale you with tales of the Lost Dutchman.
+As you walk up towards the old Apacheland Barn, also known as the Audie Murphy Barn in memory of the famous war hero and actor, veer slightly to right to visit the Blacksmith shop, where Jon the “Cowboy Blacksmith” holds court on Saturdays from 10-2.
+Jon will show you how to make “prairie rings” and regale you with tales of the Lost Dutchman.
 Jon also sells products he has created using the working coal forge located in the shop.
-Jon will not be here this week, as he will be enjoying cooler temperatures in Prescott for the weekend.

 When you start getting thirsty, or feel the need for a snack, check out Charlie’s General store just inside the Barn, where you get a refreshing Sarsaparilla or bag of snacks.
-While you are there, Alex and Judy can help you pick out a great souvenir of your visit.
+While you are there, our knowledgeable volunteers can help you pick out a great souvenir of your visit.

 Check out the old Bunkhouse in the barn, where, if you listen closely, you can actually hear the old cowboys snoring in their bunks.
-Dr. Blackjack McCobb, physician, mortician, and magician, will be doing magic tricks in front of the Saloon.
+Right next to it is the old Saloon, where you can still hear the old player piano entertaining the guests.

 If the kids have any energy left they can check out the Arrastre and the Eighth of an Inch Mine Headframe.
 On the way back to the main museum building, you can take pictures in front of the Remington Bronze Sculpture.

-Saturdays in October don’t need to be boring.
+Weekends in November don’t need to be boring!
 Bring the family out to the Superstition Mountain Museum and have some fun.
 And maybe learn some interesting History facts while you’re here!

-NOTE: Stacy, Chuckwagon Wanda& Digger, Jon the Cowboy Blacksmith, Concho, and Morgan, and Dr. Blackjack McCobb are planning to be here every Saturday in August.
+NOTE: Chuckwagon Wanda& Digger, Jon the Cowboy Blacksmith, and Teton Ken are planning to be here every Saturday in November.
 However, sometimes things happen and one or more of them may not be able to make it out to the Museum.
 Call ahead on Saturday morning to verify who will be here.
 480-983-4888.